-The following list is an introduction to American Prairie Reserve’s favorite books that are closely related to our project.
+The following list is an introduction to American Prairie’s favorite books that are closely related to our project.
 They are the must-reads on ranching, wildlife, and sociological issues, from bison behavior to homesteading life.

 Thanks to help from our Facebook and Twitter fans, we’ve also compiled a larger list of nature, conservation, and history reading for adults and children on Pinterest.

 As poignant as any romance novel, there’s heartbreak in the failed dreams of the homesteaders, a pang of destiny in the arbitrary way railroad towns were thrown into existence, and inspiration in the heroism of people who’ve fashioned lives for themselves by cobbling together homes from the ruined houses of those who couldn’t make it.
 Through it all, Raban’s voice examines and honors the vast open expanses of land and pays homage to the histories of families who eked out an existence.

 Crossing Open Ground is a collection of essays that take the reader from the scene of a beached whale rescue on the Oregon coast to a rafting trip through the Grand Canyon.
 Lopez’s writing is dreamy and spiritual while at the same time addressing environmental issues at the heart.
 “Through his crystalline vision, Lopez urges us toward a new attitude, a re-enchantment with the world that is vital to our sense of place, our well-being, our very survival.”

 Encounters with the Archdruid, John McPhee

 McPhee examines issues at the heart of American conservation by traveling on three trips with the late David Brower, former head of the Sierra Club and life-long advocate for the environment.
 McPhee joins Brower on visits with a geologist and mining advocate in the West, a resort developer in North Carolina, and a former Interior Secretary and overseer of the Colorado River’s Glen Canyon Dam.